KaydenMiller/CS2550_Database/SQL Dev Readme.txt

 SID: titan

 Order of Operations:
-FROM, WHERE, SELECT, ORDER BY
-Parenthasis, AND, OR
+FROM, WHERE, GROUP BY, HAVING, SELECT, ORDER BY Parenthasis, AND, OR

 SQL Developer Version: 3.0.04 newer than that and you could get issues with what it outputs